Get all the latest data for Nicosia

 How much have property prices increased in Nicosia over the past 12 months?

-Over the past 12 months leading into January 2026, residential property prices in Nicosia have increased by only about 0% to 1% overall, making the capital the slowest-growing property market in Cyprus.
+Over the 12 months leading into early 2026, overall residential prices in Nicosia have moved roughly 0% to +1%, which essentially means flat growth at the citywide level.

 Which neighborhoods have the fastest rising property prices in Nicosia as of 2026?